SchoolOfCode/w8_team-project-quizleap/README.md

 ## Overview

-For our Week 8 Front End projetc we have decided to create a **quiz app** website designed for quiz hosts.
-Using our app you can create and design personalised quizes that will take the user input on the desired category/ number of questions/ difficuty and automatically generate questions and answers.
+For our Week 8 Front End project we have decided to create a **quiz app** website designed for quiz hosts.
+Using our app you can create and design personalised quizes that will take the user input on the desired category, number of questions, difficuty settings and automatically generate questions and answers.
 We have also included a link to a _scoreboard_ that the host can use to keep track of each team's score.

 ## Project management and understanding the problem

 We have met everyday and devided the tasks between us.
 We have used **Trello** and **GitHub Projects** to keep track of what everyone is doing.
 All screenshots and ideas were saved and recorded in a shared _Google drive_.

-We also has stand-ups every moring where we would outline the plan for the day and any issues that we had during the previous day.
+We also has stand-ups every morning where we would outline the plan for the day and any issues that we had during the previous day.

 ## Initial research